 The Hartnell Campus Safety Department encourages members of the Hartnell Community to assist in preventing crime by minimizing opportunities to become a victim by using good judgment, safety practices, and by encouraging students and employees to be responsible for their own and others' safety.
-During the reporting period there were educational presentations conducted regarding crime prevention and safety to students and staff and records of these training have been maintained at the Campus Safety and Emergency Management Office in Bldg.
+During the reporting period there were educational presentations conducted regarding crime prevention and safety to students and staff and records of these trainings have been maintained at the Campus Safety and Emergency Management Office in Bldg.
 T. A variety of crime prevention handouts are also available at the Hartnell Community College District main campus Safety Office, as well as at the Alisal Campus and King City Center.

-Board Policies BP 2345 Crime Awareness and Campus Security: Under the direction of the Superintendent/President's designee, the Hartnell Community College District shall establish, implement, and maintain an effective Crime Awareness and Campus Security program.
+• Board Policies BP 2345 Crime Awareness and Campus Security: Under the direction of the Superintendent/President's designee, the Hartnell Community College District shall establish, implement, and maintain an effective Crime Awareness and Campus Security program.
 The program must comply with applicable sections of the Education and Penal Codes and all requirements of the Crime Awareness and Campus Security Act of 1990.
 The Superintendent/President has established procedures for the implementation of this policy.
+These procedures are located in the Office of the Vice President for Administrative Services.